50 Handy Tips

 4. Always carry at least a front tube on a trail ride.
 It can also be used in the back wheel if necessary if you don’t have the space to carry two tubes.
 A good place to carry a tube is on the front fender in a fender bag which clamps to the edges of the guard.

-More on Soft Luggage Systems in my review: Soft Motorcycle Pannier Review
+More on Soft Luggage Systems in my review: Best Soft Panniers For Lightweight Adventure Bikes

 5. Always use valve caps that can remove a valve core.
 If your bike didn’t come with them, they are available at tire service centers.

 6. Replace the rim’s inner rubber band with duct tape.
 In competition Enduros where a quick tire change is critical, the rubber band can get in the way.
 Make sure the duct tape is just wide enough to cover the nipple heads.